All Episodes

 About nothing.

-They didn't get any of the things that the migrants coming off those buses in New York and DC get all courtesy of FEMA.
+They didn't get any of the things that the migrants coming off those buses in New York and D.C. get, all courtesy of FEMA.

 That's it.

-Migrants first, American blacks.
+Migrants for American Blacks.

 Why Mark loves New York City is a mystery upon mysteries.